What is a tooltip?

 Tooltip best practices

-Tooltips have been around for a long time, but they still tend to be misused.
+Tooltips have been around for a long time but still tend to be misused.
 Follow these best practices to increase engagement on your site by helping its visitors.

 ❌ Don’t: